Raspberry Lemonade Recipe

 This raspberry lemonade is the perfect thirst quencher for the lingering, hot days of summer.

-Now that I live in the south, I have a full appreciation for the ritual of sipping a cold drink on a porch on a hot day.
-There’s really something to be said for it no matter where you live.
-But front porches are aplenty here in the south and I couldn’t be happier about it.
-I love front porch sittin’!
+Now that I’ve lived in the South, I fully appreciate the ritual of sipping a cold drink on a porch on a hot day.
+There’s something to be said for it no matter where you live.
+But front porches are aplenty in the south and the sipping tradition lives on.
+There is definitely something to be said for “front porch sittin’.”

 Two freshly poured glasses of raspberry lemonade sit on a serving tray, ready to drink.
 They each have a lemon slice on the side of the glass and two raspberries floating on top.